SathinduPerera/SathinduPerera/README.md

 ### Hi there 👋, my name is Sathindu Perera
-#### I am an Undergraduate Studying at IIT
+#### I am a Software Engineering Undergraduate Studying at IIT
 I am an avid learner of front-end development and its tools.

-- 🔭 I’m currently working on a Task Management Web App I built
+- 🔭 I’m currently working on a Group Project called AIducator.
-- 🌱 I’m currently learning Git
+- 🌱 I’m currently learning Three.JS
 - 👯 I’m looking to collaborate on Web App Development
 - 📫 How to reach me: sathindu.geethika@gmail.com